Suhas-Shende/PythonMaterial/sqlinterviewquestions/Readme.md

-8. ### What is the difference between UNION and UNION ALL
+8. ### What is the difference between UNION and UNION ALL UNION and UNION ALL are used to combine the result sets of two or more SELECT statements.

     ### 🧾 Difference Between `UNION` and `UNION ALL` in SQL

     | Feature                | `UNION`                                                | `UNION ALL`                                           |